ppy/osu-wiki/wiki/BBCode/en.md

 # BBCode

 **BBCode** is a [markup langauge](https://en.wikipedia.org/wiki/Markup_language "Wikipedia") that is used in the osu! forums and, to a larger extent, the vast majority of forums on the Internet.
-Used to enable rich text formatting, it is made up of tags that surround text to denote formatting, attributes, embedding, etc. etc. It is used across the osu! website in forum posts, signatures, user pages, and beatmap descriptions.
+Used to enable rich text formatting, it is made up of tags that surround text to denote formatting, attributes, embedding, etc. It is used in various places across the osu! website, such as forum posts, signatures, user pages, and beatmap descriptions.

 ![The forum post editor with its buttons](img/editor.jpg "The edit box in the forums")

 ## Behaviour

-Without any text highlighted, clicking a markup button will create an open and closed set of tags around the text cursor in the post editor; highlighting text before clicking a markup button will surround said text with a set of open and closed tags.
+Clicking a markup button without highlighting any text will create an open and closed set of tags around the text cursor in the post editor.
+Highlighting the text before clicking a markup button will surround said text with a set of open and closed tags.

-Users who wish to combine formatting onto a single section of text can do so by placing these tags inside of one other.
-However, the order and nesting of these tags **must be respected** when combining: failure to do so will break the post's formatting.
+Users who wish to combine formatting onto a single section of text can do so by placing these tags inside of one another.
+However, the order and nesting of these tags **must be respected** when combining.
+Failure to do so will break the formatting.

 A set of correct and incorrect examples of nested tags and their order is described below: